flipz357/AMR-World/README.md

 # Overview of free AMR tools and resources

-An overview of available tools for doing all kinds of tasks on AMR graphs.
+An overview of available tools and resources associated with AMR graphs.
 Requirements to be included are:

 - free usage
 - small dependencies (ideally)